noctvrno/MCROrganizer/README.md

 ### Others
 - You can save the current ChallengeRun as an .MCRO file and Load it the next time you stream.
 This saves everything you have changed/added in the current template for easy reusability.
-- If you wish to capture the application and make the background transparent you can do so by adding a Color Key as an effect on the captured window.
+- For OBS users: you can make the application's background transparent by adding a Color Key as an effect on the captured window.
 Play around with the settings in order to achieve the best result.

 ### Future implementations:
 - Classic mode: Transparent backgrounds and borders for the runs - Not difficult to implement.